officelearn/azure-docs.sv-se/articles/azure-monitor/platform/action-groups.md

 ---
-title: Skapa och hantera åtgärds grupper i Azure Portal
+title: Create and manage action groups in the Azure portal
-description: Lär dig hur du skapar och hanterar åtgärds grupper i Azure Portal.
+description: Learn how to create and manage action groups in the Azure portal.
 author: dkamstra
 services: azure-monitor
 ms.service: azure-monitor